lotrekagency/cody/README.md

 # Cody

-Cody is a lightweight microservice that you can install on your machines to automate deploy requests with a simple POST request using Gitlab 🦊!
+Cody is our lightweight microservice that you can install on your machines to automate deploy with a simple POST request using Gitlab 🦊!
+You'll receive the results on Slack

 ## Installation

-    pip install cody
+    pip install cody (WIP, use repo url)

 ## Before starting